What is Celtic Music?

 Instruments Used in Celtic Music

-Celtic music is a treasure trove of diverse and rich instruments.
-Each one breathes life into the traditional melodies and rhythms.
-These instruments group into three categories: stringed, wind, and percussion.
+Celtic music features a variety of instruments, each adding life to traditional melodies and rhythms.
+These instruments fall into three categories: stringed, wind, and percussion.

 Stringed Instruments